dafyddPrys/dafyddPrys.github.io/_posts/2016-02-14-select-features-in-openLayers-using-polygon-draw.markdown

 I recently started looking at openLayers 3 for research purposes at work.
 This was my first experience of using a mapping API and I was very impressed.
 There are loads of examples of what you can achieve with openLayers 3 on the website.
 I was really surprised by how easy it was to create what I thought would be complex features.

-What I want to show is a how to use the ol.interaction.Draw interaction to draw a polygon and select all features within it.
+What I want to show is a how to use the `ol.interaction.Draw` interaction to draw a polygon and select all features within it.

 ## Step 0: Set up a working environment

 So that you can play along, we will set up this example in a plunker.
 Starting with a new plunk, open the libraries tab and search for “openlayers”.
 Add the openLayers 3+ library to your index.html page.
 This will add something like the following two lines to your html file (I updated my links to use version 3.11.2 here)

-One morething to note — I have changed the link to the javascript file to have “ol-debug.js” rather than just “ol.js” — this will give you the un-minified library which will give more useful variable names when debugging.
+One morething to note — I have changed the link to the javascript file to have `ol-debug.js` rather than just `ol.js` — this will give you the un-minified library which will give more useful variable names when debugging.

 <script src="https://gist.github.com/dafyddPrys/6909bc60b690159584ae.js"></script>